stneykov/CTFs/2023/misc/time-to-relax/README.md

 ```

-Those are definitely Base64 encoded strings, but as soon as I put the first one in CyberChef, I got this back:
+Those are definitely Base64 encoded, but as soon as I put the first one in CyberChef, I got this back:

 ```